hganchev/hganchev.github.io/static/media/How to split a string in TwinCAT.dff98d33673979d41252.md

 ```

 ## Conclusion

 We have made a function that will split a string to an array of strings.
 We used the predefined STRING functions from Beckhoff TwinCAT to do it.

-The function do not have any error handling, so if you want to use it in your project you need to add it.
+The function does not have any error handling, so if you want to use it in your project you need to add it.

 ## Example

 This function is used in my [twincat-tools](https://github.com/hganchev/twincat-tools/tree/main/TwinCAT%20Tools/twincat-tools/POUs/String) library.